MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 # Create a new app

-A new app created using Toolkit helps you to simplify the development process with the tools to provision, deploy cloud resources and publish the app to the Teams store.
-It lets you have the integrated identity, data from the Microsoft Graph, Azure and Microsoft 365 services with zero-configuration.
+You can use your Teams Toolkit as an extension of Visual Studio Code to create a new app.
+A new app created using Toolkit helps you to simplify the development process with the tools to provision, deploy and publish the app to the Teams store.
+The new app lets you have the integrated identity, data from the Microsoft Graph, Azure and Microsoft 365 services with zero-configuration.
-You can create a new Teams app by selecting any one of the following option.
+You can create a new Teams app by selecting one of the following option.

 * [**Create a new Teams app**](create-new-project.md#create-a-new-teams-app)
 * [**View samples**](create-new-project.md#view-samples)